 You must click the "Go To Payment Page" button below and fill out the payment form, even if you are a member and do not owe any money!!!!
 Your Wearable Art Registration Form is not submitted to the Arts Council until you complete the registration process.
 On the next page, you must choose either; I am already an Artist Level member or above, Non-Member $60 Registration Fee, Artist Level Member, or Artist Family.
 Then click the "Add to Cart" button then finally, the "Complete Registration" button on the final page to submit your completed form.
 Whatever you do DO NOT give up you are almost there!!!

 If, after hitting the "Go to Payment Page", you don't get to a new screen....it means you didn't fill out something in this form.
 Scroll up and you will see bright red commands to fill something out or to check a box.
 Then you should be able to move forward with your life.

 Artists there are opportunities waiting for you!!!
 Find Calls here.

-If beauty is in the eye of the beholder, BEHOLD our upcoming events!
+If beauty is in the eye of the beholder, BEHOLD Ketchikan's upcoming arts events!
 Read more.